Relation to Dreamlike

 There is a lot of overlap between this feature and its child feature of Dreamlike.
 For most of my designs I have treated them as identical, and waffled between whether to call the single record Surreal or Dreamlike.

-However, there is some distinction and it is useful to maintain that distinction.
+However, there is still some differences so it is useful to maintain the distinction.

 <aside> đź’ˇ If an inspiration is dreamlike then it is also surreal, so I am treating them as mutually exclusive and restricting each inspiration to only be associated with one feature or the other.